KantaraInitiative/CISWG/MVCR-Spec/MVCR-v0.8/MVCR v0.8-Draft.md

 * Different context have different expectations, and these expectations should be documented and managed by policy and reflected in the receipt.
 * Basic receipt is ideal for not only proof of consent but dynamic consent, optional extensibility for making consent more explicit and enable users to withdraw consent preferences.

-### 5.1 Consent Receipt v.1
+### 5.1 Consent Receipt (CR) v.1
 This baseline Consent Receipt profile is for digital receipt conformance  which is intended to make a consistent receipt and to provide people with this receipt as to make the consent Open in both; as a common format and common practice.
 As a result it is a requirement that the individual have a record of the consent.
 The receipt can be used by the individual to validate, communicate and manage the consent after consent is provided.

 ### Consent for Information Sharing
 The baseline digital consent receipt is designed to make it easy to specify consent for information sharing with 3rd parties.

-###  Consent Receipt V.1 (Minimum Viable Consent Receipt
+###  Consent Receipt V.1 (Minimum Viable Consent Receipt)
 The specification process is used to create online/digital consent receipts that provides transparency over personal data control.
 The CR is the end result of using this open specification for dynamic consent preferences and proof of consent.
-Consent Receipt v2 is the extension of Consent Receipt for processing sensitive personal information and providing consent receipts with compliance claims that meet international standards and regulations.
+Consent Receipt v2 is the extension of Consent Receipt v1 for processing sensitive personal information and providing consent receipts with compliance claims that map to standards and regulations.

-The Consent Receipt V.1 is for a digital consent receipt and includes fields that are used to define consent and information sharing with more granularity  to enable communication between PI Principle and PI Controller.
+The Consent Receipt V.1 is for a digital consent receipt for personally identifiable information (PII) and includes fields that are used to define consent and sharing of personal information (PI) with more granularity  to enable communication between PI Principle and PI Controller.

 The Consent Receipt provides baseline guidance for digital and networked consent.
 The baseline is comprised of MUST'S and SHOULD'S, OPTIONAL, REQUIRED, etc, that are used to illustrate Conformance with the Consent Receipt being open and usable digitally.

 Open Consent is achieved by :
-* 1. Provide Proof of Consent in form of a dated Consent Receipt with purpose specified
+* 1. Providing Proof of Consent in form of a dated Consent Receipt with purpose specified
 * 2. PI Controller contact details to the PI Principal to communicate about, and manage, consent once it is provided.

-Contact information MUST be proportionate to the method of collection and directly linked so as to be accessible in the context of consent provision for validation by the recipient.
+Contact information MUST be proportionate to the method of collection and directly linked so as to be appropriately accessible in the context of consent provision for validation by the recipient.

 Without providing the categories of sensitive data collected, the Consent Receipt has a low risk of liability and provides enhanced consent once implemented.
 The Consent Receipt V.1 is not intended for regulatory compliance or for sensitive personal information without explicit reference.